Q: Why is the GSM necessary?

 Q: Can we redesign or reword any of our official graphics?

 A: No. Official seals and signatures should never be altered in any manner.
 These master designs have been carefully configured for easy legibility and recognition.
-If you discover an application that requires additional analysis of the effectiveness of a current configuration, contact the Senior Director for Marketing & Communications.
+If you discover an application that requires additional analysis of the effectiveness of a current configuration, contact University Marketing & Communications.

 Q: When is it appropriate to use the university mascot?